 He didn’t write Old Testament commentaries, though he endorsed volumes that other authors wrote for the series.
 Barclay did, however, write two books on Old Testament subjects: The Ten Commandments and The Lord is My Shepherd (links go to Amazon).

-Whether or not non-universalists would continue to learn from Barclay if they know that he held the doctrine or if they knew more about the doctrine itself, is a difficult question to answer.
+Whether or not non-universalists would continue to learn from Barclay if they knew that he held the doctrine or if they knew more about the doctrine itself is a difficult question to answer.